jamesjhs/Spherify/README.md

 - A debug build variant, usually available as `app:assembleDebug`.
 - A runnable launcher activity.

-The goal of this runbook is to install and run the developer/debug version of Spherisphy in two places:
+The goal of this runbook is to install and run the developer/debug version of Spherisphy from VS Code in two places:

 - A physically linked Android phone or tablet connected by USB.
-- An Android Studio emulator, which acts as a sandboxed developer device.
+- An Android Emulator virtual device, which acts as a sandboxed developer device.

 ### Required Tools

 Install these before attempting either run path.

-1. Install Android Studio from the official Android developer site.
+1. Install Visual Studio Code.
-2. Open Android Studio once after installing it.
-3. Let Android Studio finish its first-run setup.
+2. Install Git.
+3. Install Java/JDK at the version required by the Android Gradle Plugin chosen by the project.
-4. Install the Android SDK when Android Studio asks.
+4. Install the Android SDK.
+5. Install Android SDK Platform-Tools.
+6. Install Android SDK Build-Tools.
-5. Install the Android SDK Platform for the target API level chosen by the project.
+7. Install the Android SDK Platform for the target API level chosen by the project.
-6. Install Android SDK Platform-Tools.
-7. Install Android SDK Build-Tools if Android Studio has not already installed them.
-8. Install the Android Emulator component if emulator testing is needed.
+8. Install the Android Emulator package if emulator testing is needed.
+9. Install Android command-line tools so `sdkmanager`, `avdmanager`, `adb`, and `emulator` are available.
+10. Keep Android Studio installed if desired as the provider of the Android SDK and emulator backend, but do not use Android Studio as the IDE for normal Spherisphy development.
-9. On Windows, install the Google USB Driver from Android Studio if using a Google Pixel or another compatible device.
+11. On Windows, install the Google USB Driver if using a Google Pixel or another compatible device.
-10. On Windows, install the device manufacturer's USB driver if using a non-Google device that needs one.
+12. On Windows, install the device manufacturer's USB driver if using a non-Google device that needs one.
-11. Make sure Git is installed.
-12. Make sure there is enough free disk space for Android Studio, SDK packages, Gradle caches, emulator images, build outputs, and app data.
+13. Make sure there is enough free disk space for VS Code, Android SDK packages, Gradle caches, emulator images, build outputs, and app data.
-13. Use a reliable USB data cable for physical-device testing.
+14. Use a reliable USB data cable for physical-device testing.
 Some cables charge only and cannot transfer data.

-Useful Android Studio menus:

-- SDK packages: `Tools > SDK Manager`.
-- Emulator and virtual devices: `Tools > Device Manager`.
-- Build and run target selector: the device menu in the main toolbar.
-- Run button: the green triangle in the main toolbar.
-- Logs: `View > Tool Windows > Logcat`.
-- Terminal: `View > Tool Windows > Terminal`.
+Useful VS Code areas:

+- Explorer: browse and edit project files.
+- Source Control: inspect Git changes.
+- Terminal: run Gradle, ADB, emulator, and SDK commands.
+- Problems: inspect compiler, Kotlin, XML, and lint issues reported by extensions or tasks.
+- Extensions: install Kotlin, Gradle, XML, Android, and debugger helpers if they are useful for the project.

+Recommended VS Code extensions once app code exists:

+- Kotlin language support.
+- Gradle task support.
+- XML support.
+- Android resource/file helpers if preferred.
+- A Java debugger if JVM debugging is needed.

+Android Studio may be installed on the same machine, but the intended development rule is simple: edit, build, run, and inspect from VS Code and terminal commands.
+Only use Android Studio for rare SDK or emulator administration if the command-line tools are broken or missing.

 Useful command-line tools: